micmejia/bible-dump/NKJV/Luke/Luke 24.md

 And you are witnesses of these things.

 ###### 49
-Behold, I send the Promise of My Father upon you; but tarry in the city [^m]of Jerusalem until you are endued with power from on high." ## The Ascension
+Behold, I send the Promise of My Father upon you; but tarry in the city of Jerusalem until you are endued with power from on high." ## The Ascension

 ###### 50
 And He led them out as far as Bethany, and He lifted up His hands and blessed them.